-- 1 and provide for the institution and prosecution of civil or criminal actions or both.
-This chapter - 2 and the rules under this chapter may be enforced by injunction in any court having jurisdiction to - 3 grant injunctive relief.
-Filled dairy products, imitation milk, or imitation milk products, illegally - 4 held or otherwise in violation of this chapter may be seized and disposed under an appropriate - 5 court order. - 6 SECTION 2.
-Chapter 4.1-27 of the North Dakota Century Code is created and enacted as - 7 follows: - 8 4.1-27-01.
-Definitions. - 9 In this chapter, unless the context or subject matter otherwise requires: - 10 1.
-"Commissioner" means the agriculture commissioner. - 11 2.
-"Livestock" means horses, mules, asses, bison, cattle, swine, sheep, farmed elk, and 12 goats. - 3.
-"Livestock auction market" means a place or establishment conducted or operated for compensation or profit as a public market or a private buying station, consisting of pens or other enclosures and their appurtenances; in which livestock is received, held, or kept for sale; and where that livestock is sold or offered for sale, at either public - 17 auction or private sale. - 18 4.1-27-02.
-Premises excluded from application of chapter. - 19 The provisions of this chapter do not apply to: - Any place used solely for the dispersal sale of the livestock of a farmer, dairy producer, livestock breeder, or feeder who is discontinuing the person's business. - 24 3.
-Any place where any individual or duly constituted association of breeders of livestock 25 of any class assembles and offers for sale and sells under the individual's or 26 association's management registered livestock or breeding sires owned by the 27 individual or members of the association if the individual or association: - a.
+The commissioner shall administer and supervise the enforcement of this chapter, provide for periodic inspections and investigations deemed necessary to ensure compliance with this chapter or the rules under this chapter, receive and provide for the investigation of complaints; and provide for the institution and prosecution of civil or criminal actions or both.
+This chapter and the rules under this chapter may be enforced by injunction in any court having jurisdiction to grant injunctive relief.
+Filled dairy products, imitation milk, or imitation milk products, illegally held or otherwise in violation of this chapter may be seized and disposed under an appropriate court order.

+SECTION 2.
+Chapter 4.1-27 of the North Dakota Century Code is created and enacted as follows:

+In this chapter, unless the context or subject matter otherwise requires:

+- 1. "Commissioner" means the agriculture commissioner. - 2.
+"Livestock" means horses, mules, asses, bison, cattle, swine, sheep, farmed elk, and goats.

+3. "Livestock auction market" means a place or establishment conducted or operated for compensation or profit as a public market or a private buying station, consisting of pens or other enclosures and their appurtenances; in which livestock is received, held, or kept for sale; and where that livestock is sold or offered for sale, at either public auction or private sale.

+4.1-27-02.
+Premises excluded from application of chapter.

+The provisions of this chapter do not apply to:

+- 1. Any place used solely for the dispersal sale of the livestock of a farmer, dairy producer, livestock breeder, or feeder who is discontinuing the person's business. - 2.
+The premises of any butcher, packer, or processor who receives animals exclusively for immediate slaughter. - 3.
+Any place where any individual or duly constituted association of breeders of livestock of any class assembles and offers for sale and sells under the individual's or association's management registered livestock or breeding sires owned by the individual or members of the association if the individual or association: - a.
 Assumes all responsibility of the sale; - b.
-Guarantees title of the livestock; and - 30 c.
+Guarantees title of the livestock; and - c.
+Makes proper provision for the inspection of all animals sold. - 4.
+Any place where a duly constituted association of breeders of livestock of any class assembles and offers for sale and sells under its management, at an annual production sale not exceeding twenty-one calendar days, livestock raised or held for at least one year by producers affiliated with the association, if the association: - a.
+Assumes all responsibility of the sale; - b.
+Guarantees title of the livestock; and - c.
 Makes proper provision for the inspection of all animals sold.